fleetboard-io/fleetboard/README.md

 We use hub cluster to exchange MCS related resources for connecting clusters, and establish secure tunnels with all other participating clusters.
 Hub defines a set of ServiceAccount, Secrets and RBAC to enable `Syncer` and `octopus`to securely access the Hub cluster's API.

-## Octopus

-Octopus maintains the tunnels by using of [WireGuard](https://www.wireguard.com/), a performant and secure VPN in`CNF pod`.
-The `CNF pod` can run on any node without specifically designated. `CNF pod` will generate key pairs every time it starts, creates and up wiregurad network interface and config the wireguard device with `peer` CRD.

 For develop guide, workflow show as.